Gaboxondo/springBootCQRSExample/README.md

-# springBootCQRSExample
+# SpringBoot CQRS With event sourcing Example
-Exmaple of cqrs and event sourcing simplified
+Exmaple of cqrs and event sourcing simplified.
+No mediator patterns are used to simplified the explanation